Microsoft Fabric Mirroring changes the game with Data Ingestion giving you near real-time data with a no-code framework

 To my surprise, after this conference, I have gone from seeing Fabric as Microsoft’s current take on Analytics to how it will stand out as an analytics platform of choice for people who want a simple, quick, and easy way to do analytics with the tools they already love using.

-Artificial Intelligence (AI) will only be as good as your data.
+Artificial Intelligence (AI) will only be as practical as the quality of your data.
 Garbage in still equals garbage out, or as I like to call it, building a trusted dumpster fire.
 Preparing your data for AI will be the key to success with your AI Projects.
 Microsoft clearly understands this by focusing on preparing your data for AI with fabric mirroring, fabric databases, and SQL Server 2025.
 My takeaway is that you won’t have to get ready if you stay ready.

 Copilot for all Fabric SKUs

 Microsoft is committed to giving more people access to its AI tools as a commitment to this.
 In the coming weeks, users on F2 fabric compute and above can utilize Copilot.
-You can also use Fabric Copilot capacity, a new feature that simplifies setup, user management, and access to Copilot across different tiers.
+Additionally, you can use Fabric Copilot capacity, a new feature that simplifies setup, user management, and access to Copilot across different tiers.

 Why Fabric Mirroring Is A Game Changer

 Those following us aren’t new to the concept and advantages of fabric mirroring.
 One of the biggest mistakes we see that multiplies the odds of your analytics projects failing is incorrectly landing your data into your analytics platform of choice.
-Either the data is missing, transformed incorrectly, or stops coming in.
+Either the data is missing, has been transformed incorrectly, or is no longer being received.

-Microsoft provides what they call “mirroring” to help solve the problem of getting your data into your landing zone.
+Microsoft provides a feature called “mirroring” to help solve the problem of getting your data into your landing zone.
 With Azure SQL Databases and fabric databases, it’s as easy as a few clicks.
 Coming soon, you will have similar experiences with PostgreSQL in Azure, Oracle, SQL Server in VMs, and on-premises.
 What about other apps/data stores?
 Open mirroring is coming soon, and you can leverage it to get your other data into the Fabric landing zone.

 Multi-Cloud Shortcuts

-Microsoft has partnered with Snowflake to provide iceberg-formatted data across Fabric without any data movement or duplication.
+Microsoft has partnered with Snowflake to provide iceberg-formatted data across Fabric, eliminating data movement and duplication.
 You can use a shortcut to point directly to an Iceberg table written using Snowflake in Azure.
 Snowflake has also added the ability to write Iceberg tables directly into OneLake.

 Apache Iceberg tables can be used with Fabric due to a feature called metadata virtualization.
 Behind the scenes, this feature utilizes Apache XTable.

-The key takeaway is that you can now have users use both Snowflake and Fabric to work on the same data, and it won’t involve data movement or duplication.
+The key takeaway is that users can now work on the same data using both Snowflake and Fabric, without requiring data movement or duplication.
 Letting your data professionals utilize the tools they use best is a huge win.

 Fabric Databases

 Microsoft Fabric Databases is the new kid on the block, and it’s already seeing traction as the first fully SaaS-ifyed database offering.
 Fabric databases are built for ease of use as a unified data platform.
-You can create databases in a few clicks and have zero nobs to maintain as Microsoft fully manages the databases.
+You can create databases in just a few clicks and have zero maintenance to worry about, as Microsoft fully manages the databases.
 Fabric database data is automatically mirrored into OneLake for analytics.

 The key takeaway is that you can utilize Microsoft Fabric for application development and eliminate the need for a database infrastructure as a service MSP/partner.
 You can eliminate this cost as you should always get exponential value from your data MSP (what we built our practice focusing on), not just body for monitoring or keeping the lights up and running.